edelooff/variable-scope/content/python/uweb-history.rst

 We ended up writing a few simple \``Hello World'' test applications and getting a feel for the complexity and relative performance of the various options.
 CGI and fastCGI were both out immediately for reasons of performance and being thoroughly unpleasant to work with.
 The real choice was between ``mod_wsgi`` and ``mod_python``.
 At the time the WSGI specification didn't mean much, and the documentation for ``mod_python`` provided significantly more handholds.
 We chose to base our application-to-be on ``mod_python``.
 The documentation gave us a quick start and in the simple comparisons we ran, performance seemed to favor it.

 In hindsight, this decision was a significant misstep, though it seemed well reasoned at the time.
 Building an application on top of the 'wrong' platform is unfortunate; but building a framework on top of the wrong foundation brings a whole host of problems.
-Two obvious ones are that μWeb will only run on top of Apache, and is unable to leverage `modern lightweight and fast WSGI daemons`__.
+Two obvious ones are that µWeb will only run on top of Apache, and is unable to leverage `modern lightweight and fast WSGI daemons`__.
 Another is that all sorts of WSGI middleware is unavailable, forcing reimplementation or recreation of many existing tools and features.

 __ `WSGI webservers`_